0MFT/0MFT/README.md

 ## 🚀 About Me

-I'm a beginner developer passionate about technology and programming.
-Although I'm at the beginning of my journey, I've already created some interesting tools and I'm always looking for new challenges to expand my knowledge.
+I’m a beginner developer who’s really passionate about technology and programming.
+Even though I’m still at the start of my journey, I’ve already built some cool tools and I’m always looking for new challenges to push myself further.

-- 🔭 Currently working on developing **tweaking and optimization tools**
+- 🔭 Right now, I’m focused on creating tweaking and optimization tools
-- 🌱 Constantly learning new technologies and best practices
+- 🌱 I’m always learning and exploring new technologies and best practices
-- 💡 I like to experiment and create practical solutions for everyday problems
+- 💡 I enjoy experimenting and turning ideas into practical solutions for everyday problems

 ## 🛠️ Arsenal